sintefmath/JutulDarcy.jl/docs/src/usage/solution.md

 # Solving the equations
-By default, Jutul solves a system as a fully-coupled implicit system of equations.
+By default, Jutul solves a system as a fully-coupled implicit system of equations discretized with a two-point flux approximation with single-point upwind.
 ## Newton's method
 The standard way of solving a system of non-linear equations is by Newton's method (also known as Newton-Raphson's method).
 A quick recap: For a vector valued residual ``\mathbf{r}(x)`` of the primary variable vector ``\mathbf{x}`` we can defined a Newton update:
 ```math